Stringy ER=EPR: Introduction and Overview

 Having established the necessary ingredients, the Lorentzian string dualities we propose now follow by continuation from the $\mrm{SL}(2,\reals)_k/\mrm{U}(1)$ and $\bbZ \bs \mrm{SL}(2,\bbC)_k/\mrm{SU}(2)$ CFT dualities.
 The weakly-coupled side (in the $\alpha'$ sense) is string theory in the connected two-dimensional linear-dilaton (or three-dimensional $\mrm{AdS}$) black hole in the HH state.
 The strongly-coupled side is string theory in the disconnected union of two copies of $\text{linear-dilaton}\times \text{time}$ (or $\text{linear-dilaton}\times \text{time} \times \mrm{S}^1$) in the bulk TFD state, with a condensate of pairs of entangled folded strings emanating from the strong-coupling boundaries, themselves in the worldsheet TFD state of angular quantization.\footnote{By continuing the duality of $\mrm{SL}(2,\bbC)_k/\mrm{SU}(2)$ with respect to the same cycle, but prior to the $\bbZ$ quotient that makes the Euclidean black hole, one likewise obtains an even simpler duality between string theory in a connected Rindler decomposition of $\mrm{AdS}_3$ and the analogous EPR theory in $\text{linear-dilaton}\times \text{time} \times \reals$.
 The quotient replaces the ER side with the black hole and compactifies $\reals$ to $\mrm{S}^1$ on the EPR side.} By expanding the condensate, one obtains a superposition of entangled disconnected microstates.
 The dualities are therefore explicit examples of $\mrm{ER=EPR}$, each relating a connected, two-sided spacetime to an entangled superposition of disconnected geometries.

 We point out that we will not construct string theories for the individual disconnected microstates, but only for the thermal gas of such states that constitutes the EPR description of the black hole.
 It would however be very interesting to better understand these individual microstates in future work.
+Note that in contrast to microstates of extremal black holes such as those constructed in \cite{Bena:2016ypk}, the typical solutions in our context will be time dependent.
+Moreover, one might expect the backreaction of the many folded strings in a generic microstate to lead to the formation of a black hole, and it would therefore be interesting if one could demonstrate that a horizon forms around the folded strings in typical disconnected geometries.
+One open question is the extent to which perturbative string techniques can be used to characterize these solutions, given the presence of a strongly coupled region in the deep interior.